 SOLIDWORKS Simulation Premium includes three advanced simulation studies: Non-Linear Static, Non-Linear Dynamic and Linear Dynamics.
 With this FEA software, engineers can efficiently evaluate their designs for nonlinear and dynamic response, dynamic loading and composite materials.

-Find out which SOLIDWORKS FEA software is right for you.
 Contact us now at +65 6372 1416 or email us at marketing@seacadtech.com.